7 ways to use digital screens you might not have thought of

 Article

-Digital screens have the potential to do much more than just display information.
 They can create a sense of belonging in the organization through transparent communication, improve accessibility for visitors, and make content relevant to each local unit.
-Use the screens to build engagement around internal events, dare to be more playful in your communication, and test touch functions in meetings.
+Use digital signage screens to deliver engaging content that captures attention and encourages interaction, building engagement around internal events, daring to be more playful in your communication, and testing touch functions in meetings.
 There are no fixed rules for how screens should be used.
 Think about what challenges you have in your organization, and chances are digital signage can be part of the solution.

 What I’ve learned from our customers